Having no menstrual periods is called amenorrhea.

 Less common causes of secondary amenorrhea include chronic disorders (particularly of the lungs, digestive tract, blood, kidneys, or liver), some autoimmune disorders, cancer, HIV infection, radiation therapy, head injuries, a hydatidiform mole (overgrowth of tissue from the placenta), Cushing syndrome, and malfunction of the adrenal glands.
 Scarring of the uterus (usually due to an infection or surgery), polyps, and fibroids can also cause secondary amenorrhea.

 Genetic disorders, such as Fragile X syndrome Fragile X Syndrome Fragile X syndrome is a genetic abnormality on the X chromosome that leads to intellectual disability and behavior problems.
 Chromosomes are structures within cells that contain DNA and many... read more , may cause menstrual periods to stop early (premature menopause Premature Menopause Premature menopause is the permanent end of menstrual periods before age 40.
-It occurs because the ovaries no longer release eggs (ovulation) regularly and become less able to produce hormones... read more ).
+It occurs because the ovaries no longer release eggs (ovulation) regularly and stop producing the usual premenopausal... read more ).

 Doctors determine whether amenorrhea is primary or secondary.
 This information can help them identify the cause.